codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipelines.md

 On the bottom part of this panel the *New pipeline* button allows you to create a new pipeline on the same project either from scratch or by copying an existing one from the same project or a completely different project.

-1. The name of the currently edited pipeline is shown at the top of the window
+1. The name of the currently edited pipeline is shown at the top of the window.

 1. The main window shows the definition of the current pipeline.
 The screenshot shows the inline editor but pipelines can also be defined from external files (checked into source control) as explained later.